-Data for any Write burst may be truncated by a subsequent READ command as shown in Figure 29.
-Note that the only data-in pairs that are registered prior to the tWTR period are written to the internal array, and any subsequent data-in must be masked with DM.
+Data for any Write burst may be truncated by a subsequent READ command as shown in the figure below.
+Note that the only data-in pairs that are registered prior to the twTR period are written to the internal array, and any subsequent data-in must be masked with DM.

-7.6.3 Write to Precharge:
+7.6.11 Write to Precharge

 Data for any WRITE burst may be followed by a subsequent PRECHARGE command to the same bank (provided Auto Precharge was not activated).
-To follow a WRITE without truncating the WRITE burst, tWR should be met as shown in Figure 30.
-Data for any WRITE burst may be truncated by a subsequent PRECHARGE command as shown in Figure 31.
-Note that only data-in pairs that are registered prior to the tWR period are written to the internal array, and any subsequent data-in should be masked with DM, as shown in Figure 31.
-Following the PRECHARGE command, a subsequent command to the same bank cannot be issued until tRP is met
+To follow a WRITE without truncating the WRITE burst, twn should be met as shown in the figure below.